Skip to content

-Watch Crystals Explained: Sapphire, Mineral, and Acrylic Compared
+Watch Crystal Types: Sapphire, Mineral, Acrylic Explained and Compared

 The crystal is the clear cover that protects your dial and hands from scratches, dust, water, and impact.
 It is the lens that connects you to the watch itself.
+There are several crystal types, or watch crystal types, used in watches, and each has unique properties affecting performance and appearance.
 The type of crystal a brand uses not only affects how a watch looks but also how it performs and how it ages over time.
 In this guide, we will break down the three main types of watch crystals: acrylic, mineral glass, and sapphire, so you can decide which one is the best watch crystal for your lifestyle.

 A Brief History of Watch Crystals